 - SDR Surgery

-Jack Fox is a trainee solicitor, assisting lawyer Chris Gresswell-Green with cerebral palsy cases at Bridge McFarland Solicitors.
+Jack Fox is a trainee solicitor, assisting lawyer Chris Gresswell-Green with cerebral palsy cases at Bridge McFarland LLP.
 Jack is also a carer for his brother who has spastic cerebral palsy.